Lysistrata

 The play is notable for being an early exposé of sexual relations in a male-dominated society.
-Additionally, its dramatic structure represents a shift from the conventions of Old Comedy, a trend typical of the author's career.
-It was produced in the same year as the Thesmophoriazusae, another play with a focus on gender-based issues, just two years after Athens' catastrophic defeat in the Sicilian Expedition.
+Its structure represents a shift from the conventions of Old Comedy, a trend typical of the author's career.
+It was produced in the same year as the Thesmophoriazusae, another play with a focus on gender-based issues, just two years after Athens's defeat in the Sicilian Expedition.